gep13/gep13/input/blog/2017-a-retrospective.md

 The first was at [DDD Reading](http://developerdeveloperdeveloper.com) where I did a talk entitled "Control your GitHub releases with GitVersion and GitReleaseManager", where I talked about two tools that I use on almost all the Open Source Projects that I work on.
 I also presented the same talk at [DDD East Anglia](https://www.dddeastanglia.com).
 If you are interested in checking out this talk you can find a recording of it on [YouTube](https://youtu.be/SlM02V1tkSc).

-In 2018, I plan on doing a lot more talks, in fact, I already have 6 speaking engagements lined up.
-I will have a follow up blog post with links to where I will be speaking in case you are able to make it along.
+In 2018 I plan on doing a lot more talks.
+In fact, I already have 6 speaking engagements lined up.
+I will have a follow-up blog post with links to where I will be speaking in case you are able to make it along.

 ## Hacktoberfest

 In what is now turning into a yearly tradition, I once again took part in [Hacktoberfest](https://hacktoberfest.digitalocean.com/).
 If you haven't heard about this event, I strongly encourage you to check it out.
-It is a great bit of fun, and at the end of it, you get some quality swag.
+All it takes is 4 pull requests in the month of October.
+It is a great bit of fun and at the end of it, you get some quality swag.

 ## 24 Pull Requests